55minutes/fiftyfive-wicket/README.md

 ## Jetty

-Our archetype includes the necessary [Jetty][jetty] magic in the `pom.xml`, enabling you to run the project with a simple `mvn jetty:run`.
+Our archetype includes the necessary [Jetty][jetty] magic in the `pom.xml` file, enabling you to run the project with a simple `mvn jetty:run`.
 Plus:

-* When run via `mvn jetty:run`, Wicket will placed into development mode by default.
-However when you package the project as a WAR, it will run in deployment mode.
+* When run via `mvn jetty:run`, Wicket will be placed into development mode by default.
+However, when you package the project as a WAR, it will run in deployment mode.
 If for some reason you wish to run locally in deployment mode, use `mvn jetty:run -Dwicket.configuration=deployment`.
 * An embedded Jetty is also provided in `Start.java`.
 If you are using an IDE like Eclipse, you can right-click this class and choose `Debug…` to run the project in your IDE debugger via Jetty.
 Not only do you get debugging tools, but in many cases changes to Java files will be picked up on the fly without requiring a server restart.

 ## Spring Framework